felixlu/awesome-stars/README.md

 - [ChinaSiro/claude-code-sourcemap](https://github.com/ChinaSiro/claude-code-sourcemap) -
 - [abhi1693/openclaw-mission-control](https://github.com/abhi1693/openclaw-mission-control) - AI Agent Orchestration Dashboard - Manage AI agents, assign tasks, and coordinate multi-agent collaboration via OpenClaw Gateway.
 - [garrytan/gstack](https://github.com/garrytan/gstack) - Use Garry Tan's exact Claude Code setup: 23 opinionated tools that serve as CEO, Designer, Eng Manager, Release Manager, Doc Engineer, and QA
 - [Lum1104/Understand-Anything](https://github.com/Lum1104/Understand-Anything) - Graphs that teach &gt; graphs that impress.
-Turn any code, or knowledge base (Karpathy LLM wiki), into an interactive knowledge graph you can explore, search, and ask questions about.
-Works with Claud
+Turn any code into an interactive knowledge graph you can explore, search, and ask questions about.
+Works with Claude Code, Codex, Cursor, Copilot, Gemini C
 - [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 Search, scrape, and clean the web for AI agents.
 - [musistudio/claude-code-router](https://github.com/musistudio/claude-code-router) - Use Claude Code as the foundation for coding infrastructure, allowing you to decide how to interact with the model while enjoying updates from Anthropic.
 - [nanocoai/nanoclaw](https://github.com/nanocoai/nanoclaw) - A lightweight alternative to OpenClaw that runs in containers for security.
 Connects to WhatsApp, Telegram, Slack, Discord, Gmail and other messaging apps,, has memory, scheduled jobs, and runs direct